 The federal Nursing Home Reform Law of 1987 says nursing home residents have the right to be free from physical or chemical restraints imposed for purposes of discipline or convenience, or that are otherwise not required to treat the resident’s medical symptoms.

-Types of restraints used against patients in long-term care facilities may include:
+As a Kentucky attorney could explain, types of restraints used against elderly patients in long-term care facilities may include: